josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/cssNotes.md

 Note: This challenge allows for multiple possible solutions.
 For example, you may add border-radius to either the .thick-green-border class or the .smaller-image class.

+# Basic CSS: Make Circular Images with a border-radius
+In addition to pixels, you can also specify the border-radius using a percentage.

+Give your cat photo a border-radius of 50%.